Terms of Service

-During the term of this Agreement, Customer acknowledges and agrees that Helm may reflect Customer’s status and associated company information and logo on the relevant Helm Crowdskout website and in marketing, advertising, public announcements and other public materials made available by Helm regarding the Services.
+During the term of the Agreement, Customer acknowledges and agrees that Helm may reflect Customer’s status and associated company information and logo on the Helm website and in marketing, advertising, public announcements and other public materials made available by Helm regarding the Services.

-The headings to and numbering of the clauses of this Agreement are for ease of reference only and will not affect the interpretation, application, or construction of this Agreement.
+The headings of the clauses of this Agreement are for ease of reference only and will not affect the interpretation, application, or construction of this Agreement.

-Unless otherwise stated, this Agreement does not create, and shall not be construed as creating any rights enforceable by any person not a Party to this Agreement.
-Notwithstanding the foregoing sentence, each Party shall be entitled to bring claims on behalf of its respective Indemnified Parties.
+Unless otherwise stated, this Agreement does not create, and shall not be construed as creating any rights enforceable by any person not a party to this Agreement.

 Customer acknowledges and agrees that its agreement hereunder is not contingent upon the delivery of any future functionality or features not specified herein or dependent upon any oral or written, public or private communications made by Helm with respect to future functionality or features of the Services.

-In the event of any conflict between the provisions in the Terms and any Additional Terms, Billing Document, or Customer Specific Terms between Helm and Customer, the terms of the Additional Terms, Billing Document or Customer Specific Terms shall prevail if so expressly stated therein.
-No terms of conditions stated in a Customer purchase order or in any other Customer order documentation shall be incorporated into or form any part of this Agreement, and all such terms or conditions shall be null and void.
+In the event of any conflict between the provisions in the MSA, these Terms, and any Additional Terms, Billing Document, or Customer Specific Terms between Helm and Customer, the conflict shall be resolved according to the following order of precedence: the MSA, Additional Terms, Billing Document or Customer Specific Terms, these Terms.
+No terms of conditions stated in a Customer purchase order or in any other Customer order documentation shall be incorporated into or form any part of these Terms, and all such terms or conditions shall be null and void.

 If a proceeding is brought for the enforcement of this Agreement or because of any alleged or actual dispute, breach, default or misrepresentation in connection with any of the provision of this Agreement, the prevailing party shall be entitled to recover reasonable attorneys’ fees and other costs and expenses incurred in such action or proceeding in addition to any other relief to which such party may be entitled.